qooando/python-simpleconfig/README.md

 Note that the loader performs also the type check.
 To disable the typecheck use the `@allow_type_mismatch_fields` decorator above the config class.

+`Config` class prevents to set unknown fields, to restore classic python behavior prepend the `@allow_unknown_fields` decorator to the config class.